theghostmac/theghostmac.github.io/content/english/blog/compensations.md

-+++
+---
+title: "Asking for Compensations in the Gig Economy"
+meta_title: ""
-title = "Asking for Compensations in the Gig Economy" date = "2024-05-05" author = "MacBobby Chibuzor" description = "Learn how to calculate the right compensations to ask from your clients as a freelancer."
+description: "Learn how to calculate the right compensations to ask from your clients as a freelancer."

-[taxonomies]
-tags = ["how-to", "blog"]
-+++
+date: 2024-05-05
+image: ""
+categories: ["How-To"]
+author: "MacBobby Chibuzor"
+tags: ["How-To"]
+draft: false
+---

 ## Backstory